What are ants?

 - Pharaoh ants like to nest in warm, humid areas that are close to food and water sources.
 They can typically be found nesting outside inside wood, and inside homes behind wall voids and baseboards, and in crawl spaces.

-- Carpenter ants nest inside hollowed out dead trees, tree stumps, in firewood, and in fence posts.
-Inside, carpenter ants can be found tunneling through and nesting inside wall voids, crawl spaces and even in foam insulation.
+- Carpenter ants nest inside hollowed-out dead trees, tree stumps, in firewood, and fence posts.
+Inside, carpenter ants can be found tunneling through and nesting inside wall voids, crawl spaces, and even in foam insulation.

 - Rover ants nest underneath stones, leaf litter, landscaping ties, loose bark, and in sandy areas.
 Inside, they can be found nesting in areas of high moisture, such as in potted plants, in bathroom and kitchen areas, inside electrical outlets, underneath shingles, and behind wall voids.

-- Tawny (Raspberry) crazy ants build nests under stumps, in damp soil, under rocks and landscape timbers, in potted plants, and under piles of debris, compost, and garbage.
-They typically don’t build nests inside homes, but will go inside to feed.
+- Tawny (Rasberry) crazy ants build nests under stumps, in damp soil, under rocks and landscape timbers, in potted plants, and under piles of debris, compost, and garbage.
+They typically don’t build nests inside homes but will go inside to feed.

 How do I get rid of ants?

 To find, eliminate, and accurately identify the ants that are living and nesting on your property or in your home, contact a professional pest control expert.
 At Bill Clark Pest Control, our highly trained 'Bugsperts' receive continuous education and are up-to-date with the latest information and industry trends.
 To eliminate ants, our professionals provide thorough inspections and treatment through our residential pest control programs.
 For exceptional ant control in Southeast Texas, reach out to Bill Clark Pest Control.

 How can I prevent ants in the future?

 To stop ants from choosing your home and property to nest and breed on, the 'Bugsperts' offer the following prevention tips: